meena1124/structural-health-monitoring/README.md

 •	Data Security: Encryption and secure protocols for data integrity and remote access will be demonstrated.

 Outcome:
 Stakeholders will see a working system that can provide early warnings for structural issues, ensuring public safety and infrastructure longevity.

+2. Project Documentation
+Overview:
+Detailed documentation of the SHM system, explaining technical design, implementation strategies, and operational guidelines.
+Documentation Sections:
+•	System Architecture: Diagrams of sensor placement, data flow, and backend architecture.
+•	Code Documentation: Source code with comments, including AI analysis modules and sensor interface scripts.
+•	User Guide: Instructions for facility managers on reading alerts and responding to notifications.
+•	Admin Guide: System configuration, maintenance procedures, and sensor calibration protocols.
+•	Testing Reports: Validation results from stress simulations, failure detection accuracy, and real-time data performance.

+Outcome:
+A fully documented system ready for replication, deployment, or future extension.

+1. AI Model Performance Enhancement

+Performance Improvements:
+•	Data Collection: Historical and real-time sensor data (e.g., vibration, strain, acoustic emission) are gathered and labeled.
+•	Model Training: Machine learning models (e.g., SVM, Random Forest) and deep learning architectures (e.g., CNNs for image-based crack detection, LSTMs for time-series sensor data) are trained using frameworks like TensorFlow or PyTorch.
+Outcome
+The development and deployment of AI models in Structural Health Monitoring have led to significant improvements in detection accuracy, operational efficiency, and maintenance planning.

 2.Data acquisition system (DAQ)performance :